mephistophyles/mephistophyles.github.io/index.md

 Welcome to my site.
 Currently running a semi-custom dual-blog set up, based on Jekyll and hosted by Github pages.

-Current project: getting this site up and running, and migrating content from previous site
+Current project: getting this site up and running, adding (working) links to research papers I've written, and maybe change the theme to make it pwetty :smile: .